 Not at fucking all.

-"Sam" Dean whispered, his heart crushed and seized in his chest.
+"Sam."
+Dean whispered, his heart in his throat.

 Sam, tied up and gagged at the end of the cabin, wires and tubes stuck in both his arms, pumping...was that blood?
 Were they harvesting Sam?